Harold McCusker: Early life

 The younger son of Jim and Lily McCusker (he had one older brother), he was born and raised in the heart of Lurgan.
 Educated at Lurgan Model Primary School, Lurgan College and Stranmillis University College, before qualifying as a teacher.
 Before entering politics he worked in industry, latterly with Goodyear, in their Craigavon Plant.

 Political career

 He represented the Armagh constituency, and was first returned to the British House of Commons at the February 1974 general election.
-He was returned again in October 1974 and in the 1979 election.
+He was returned again in October 1974 and in the 1979 election, having supported the Callaghan government in the vote of no confidence that had toppled it.
 In 1982 he topped the poll in Armagh in the Assembly election.

 At the 1983 general election, McCusker was returned for the new seat of Upper Bann.
 Alongside other Unionist MPs, he resigned his seat in protest at the Anglo-Irish Agreement in 1985, in order to contest his seat again at the ensuing by-election.
-He was returned again at the 1987 general election, which was to prove his last — he died of cancer in 1990, causing another by-election, which was won by future Ulster Unionist leader David Trimble.
+He was returned again at the 1987 general election,which was to prove his last — he died of cancer in 1990, causing another by-election, which was won by future Ulster Unionist leader David Trimble.